 8. Recording Devices

-If you ever want to remember something, but can’t write it down, use recording devices.
-These can help you remember important dates such as birthdays and doctor appointments, and whatever else you need.
+If you want to practice cognitive skills but are unable to write down information, try using recording devices like the one in your smartphone.
+Listening to the audio can help you remember important dates such as birthdays, doctor appointments, and any other information you need.

 9. Pill Sorters

 Some traumatic brain injury survivors are placed on medication after their injury for various reasons.
 It’s important to stay on top of your medication to prevent a harmful mix up.
 This is where pill sorters can help.